 Modern self-contained apartments within a larger building can be found in most parts of Tampa.
 They tend to be fairly well priced and are a particularly popular choice among those living in downtown Tampa where space is limited.

 Condos are a middle ground between houses and apartments.
-The major benefit of condo living, especially for newcomers to the city, is more space and the benefits of communal living.
+The major upsides of condo living, especially for newcomers to the city, is more space and the benefits of communal living.
 Condos are self-contained units within a bigger complex where residents share a range of amenities including communal swimming pools, gyms, gardens and laundry facilities.
-While it depends on the complex itself, condos are a great option for those new to the city as it allows them to make new friends in their local residential area.

 Over half of Tampa residents live in houses, so newcomers looking for a more spacious pad in Tampa will find an impressive array of options.
 From humble craftsman-style bungalows to grand colonial revival mansions, there are properties to suit a range of tastes and budgets.
 There is also a continuous stream of new-built properties springing up to meet the demands of Tampa’s rapidly increasing residential population.